 - Woodstock Ventures came to agreement with William Filippini for use of Filippini Pond.
 The agreement may have been $5000.

 - festival representatives met with the state supreme court justice regarding complaints by local businesses about the festival’s impact on them.
 After reassurances and explanations, local businesses dropped all complaints.

 - the main concession providing food was Food for Love was not yet ready.

 Wednesday 13 August 1969

-- nearly 30,000 people had shown up for festival and are in the “bowl.”
+- nearly 30,000 people had shown up for festival and were in the “bowl.”
 Bill Hanley, sound-man extraordinaire, pulled his sound truck into the service road behind the stage, plugged in some equipment to a portable amplifier, and piped prerecorded music for the crowd.

 - staff technicians noticed a drop in water pressure throughout site.
 Audience members had accidentally stepped on and cracked plastic pipes.
 Staff made repairs.

-- the suit against the festival withdrawn after a promise of police protection for the residents was agreed to.
+- the suit against the festival was withdrawn after a promise of police protection for the residents was agreed to.